Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-family-and-friends.html.markdown

 author: FlightFree UK
 read_time_minute: 6
 ---
+*This is episode 6 of our 2021 podcast series.
+You can listen to the podcast [here](https://flightfreeuk.podbean.com/e/2021-series-family-and-friends/) and find other episodes and previous series [here](/podcast/).*

 ## Avoiding flying for holiday reasons can be easy to do.
 But what’s it like when you have family overseas, and going somewhere else just isn’t an option?
 This month, we are talking to Bonnie, Seb and Catherine, who all travel regularly to see family and friends.

-This is episode 6 of our 2021 podcast series.
-You can listen to the podcast [here](https://flightfreeuk.podbean.com/e/2021-series-family-and-friends/) and find other episodes and previous series [here](/podcast/).

 #### Maggie

 Travelling to see family and friends is the fastest growing category of visits overseas by UK residents.
 It has grown from 6.6 million visits a year twenty years ago to 23.5 million visits in 2019, according to the International Passenger Survey.
 It now accounts for a quarter of all visits abroad.
 Nearly 90% are by air.

+> "Travelling to see family and friends is the fastest growing category of visits overseas.
+It has grown from 6.6 million visits a year twenty years ago to 23.5 million visits in 2019."

 #### Rachel